 If you’re serious about making strength gains, it can be useful for athletes to swap out the best cross-training shoes in their closets for a pair of weightlifting shoes.
 Weightlifting shoes can promote a better sense of knee and hip flexion during certain lifts, especially the squat, clean and jerk, and snatch.
 (1) For athletes that routinely incorporate these lifts into their regimens, the best weightlifting shoes can also promote a heightened sense of security and style.

 Like any specialized footwear, though, getting your picks right from the start is more beneficial than not.
 You’ll need to think about the raised heel and how much elevation is in the shoes themselves, as well as your sense of traction via the outsole, and (of course) your overall comfort.
-To help you pinpoint your magic weightlifting slipper, we’ve gotten hands-on with a number of quality kicks and consulted with our in-house experts to determine our favorite weightlifting shoes on the market today.
+To help you pinpoint your magic weightlifting slipper, we’ve gotten hands-on with a number of quality kicks and consulted with our in-house experts to determine the best weightlifting shoes on the market today.

-The 8 Best Weightlifting Shoes of 2024
+The 9 Best Weightlifting Shoes of 2024

 - Best Weightlifting Shoes Overall: Nike Romaleos 4